textpattern-community/awesome-textpattern/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-* Plugins linked to should be Open-Source, free to use and preferably hosted on GitHub (links should be to the GitHub repository rather than the plugins homepage/forum thread).
+* Plugins linked to should be open source, free to use and preferably hosted on GitHub (links should be to the GitHub repository rather than the plugins homepage/forum thread).
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Code, comments and documentation need to be in English.
 * Please make an individual pull request for each suggestion.